Certificate in Music Entrepreneurship

 MUS 499 Section LAW: Performing Arts and Law

-A practical overview of legal topics related to the performing arts for teachers, artists, performers, composers, and entrepreneurs.
+We are offering two two sections of this course: Basic Law for Musicians (meets in the Fall) and Copyright Law for Musicians (meets in the Spring).
+Students study a practical overview of legal topics related to the performing arts for teachers, artists, performers, composers, and entrepreneurs.
 Contracts, business forms, employment and labor, taxes, and the internet are among the subjects included.
-Note: The Fall section of this course will deal with Copyright Laws.

 MUS 499 Section MB: Music Business